($1,312) Moving from Colorado Springs to Phoenix

 When is the best time to move from Colorado Springs to Phoenix?

-The best time to move from Colorado Springs to Phoenix is during the transitional seasons of spring or fall, considering the summer highs of 105ºF and the winter lows of 43ºF in Phoenix.
+The best time to move from Colorado Springs to Phoenix is during the spring or fall.
+These seasons offer milder weather and avoid higher moving costs during the peak moving season in Colorado Springs.

 When is the cheapest time to move from Colorado Springs to Phoenix?